meeran03/burki/docs/AUDIO_DENOISING.md

-# Audio Denoising in Burqi
+# Audio Denoising in Burki

-This document explains the real-time audio denoising feature in Burqi, which can significantly improve call quality by removing background noise without affecting latency.
+This document explains the real-time audio denoising feature in Burki, which can significantly improve call quality by removing background noise without affecting latency.

 ## Overview